PurpleAvatar/multiscale_biological_modeling/_pages/prologue/prologue_rwalk.md

 ---
 permalink: /prologue/random-walk
-title: "A Brief Introduction to Random Walks"
+title: "An Introduction to Random Walks"
 sidebar:
  nav: "prologue"
 ---

 ## The wanderlust of a single particle